Public Opinion Polling

 The Simon Poll™ is an annual statewide poll asking Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.
 The Southern Illinois Poll™ collects voter opinion in the southernmost 18 counties in Illinois.

-The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Polls have been conducted since 2010.
+The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Poll™ has been conducted since 2010.
 In addition to helping chart public opinion for policy makers, graduate students also use the polling to include questions useful to them in their papers, dissertations and research projects.

 A range of public policy issues are present in the collection.
 Issues include primary and general elections, potential political reforms, political polarization, immigration, elected officials’ approval ratings, public disclosure and corruption, Illinois budget and pensions, guns and society, and social issues, such as abortion, marriage rights, and medical marijuana.
 Standard demographic data are also included.